If this tool helped you, you can buy us a coffee ☕

 What is the difference between HAVAL-256 and SHA-256?

 Both are hash algorithms that output a 256-bit length, but their core designs differ.
 HAVAL is unique in that its number of computational passes is variable (3, 4, or 5 passes), whereas SHA-256 has a fixed number of rounds.
-In modern cryptographic applications, SHA-256 is generally considered a more standard and secure choice due to its broader analysis and adoption.
+In modern cryptographic applications, SHA-256 is generally considered a more standard and secure choice due to its extensive analysis and widespread adoption.
 HAVAL is better suited for scenarios requiring specific pass flexibility or compatibility with legacy systems.